treyrader11/treyrader11/README.md

 * 🌍  I'm based in New Orleans, Louisiana
 * 🖥️  See my portfolio at [Trey Rader](http://treyrader.com/)
 * ✉️  You can contact me at [treyrdr09@gmai.com](mailto:treyrdr09@gmai.com)
-* 🧠  I'm currently learning React Figma UX/UI Design
+* 🧠  I'm currently learning NextJS 14 && Figma UX/UI Design
 * 🤝  Would love to collaborate!

 My coding journey began by teaching myself the fundamentals of web devlopment back in 2016.
 Within months thereafter, I decided it best to level up by enrolling into a remote coding bootcamp located in NYC, called Thinkful.
 Eagar to get my hands on some real world experience and coupled with funds being scarce, however, I deiced to resign from the program pre-maturely which coincided in me landing my first professional coding job, a startup called Today's One-room Schoolhouse (TORSH) whose mission is to to innovate educational technology, a mission that aligned perfectly with my own.
 I worked with Torsh for two years.